How to Recover SQL Server Database without Backup?

-Click on “Save” to save the repaired MS SQL database file.
-After the process is completed successfully, a message will appear stating “File saved at the desired location”.
-Click on OK to proceed further
+4. After the process is completed successfully, a message will appear stating ‘File saved at the desired path’.
+Click OK to proceed further.

-The software will save the database as New Database.
+5. The software will save the database as New Database.
 See the image below:

 To save the recovered objects to the Live Database, follow the steps below:

-Click on Live Database radio button
+- Click on Live Database radio button.

-Provide Server/Instance Name
+- Provide Server/Instance Name.

-Next, select a file from the Existing Database drop-down list into which you want to save the recovered database objects
+- Next, select a file from the Existing Database drop-down list into which you want to save the recovered database objects.

-The major benefit is that the software allows saving the repaired objects into multiple file formats.
+- Multiple File Saving Options: This allows saving the repaired objects into multiple file formats.
 Therefore, after recovery, the database files can be accessed using independent applications.
 When stored in HTML, CSV, and XLS file formats, the data can be previewed without connecting to the SQL Server.

 - Generates Log Report: The tool will generate a log report of the repair process.
 This log report contains information about every single procedure being performed on the database.
 The log report can be stored for future reference.

 In the event of SQL Server crash, disk failure, database corruption, or accidental data deletion, you can rely on the backup to bring the database to a consistent state and recover its data.
 However, you may come across situations when the backup is not available or corrupted.
 However, implementing the methods described in this post can prepare you to respond quickly and efficiently to any disaster.
 You can try repairing the database manually or use SQL file recovery software.